Skip to content

 n8n

-The community node n8n-nodes-lumatrack records one run event per workflow execution.
+The verified community node n8n-nodes-lumatrack records one run event per workflow execution.
 Drop it at the end of a workflow and the value report builds itself.

 Install